 What are the most common causes of motorcycle accidents?

-There are a number of causes for motorcycle and passenger vehicle accidents that include, but are not limited to: bad weather, not signaling properly, ignoring traffic signs, ignoring traffic condition, speeding, lane splitting, inexperienced bikers/car drivers, driving on the wrong side of the road, mechanical issues, driving under the influence, obstructions, construction and unsafe road conditions.
+- There are a number of causes for motorcycle and passenger vehicle accidents that include, but are not limited to: bad weather, not signaling properly, ignoring traffic signs, ignoring traffic conditions, speeding, lane splitting, inexperienced bikers/car drivers, driving on the wrong side of the road, mechanical issues, driving under the influence, obstructions, construction, and unsafe road conditions.

 What are the statistics relating to driving while under the influence while riding a motorcycle?